 7. Set Boundaries

 If you feel like you have too much on your plate and you simply can’t focus, it’s time to set boundaries with coworkers who are distractions.
+This is especially true when you’re trying to be productive while working from home.
 Stand up for your productivity, and politely and firmly decline work with coworkers who distract you.

 Likewise, don’t agree to take on work if you look at it and know that you won’t be able to contribute positively to the project.
 As a manager myself, I’m happier when team members say, “You know what?
 I just don’t feel like I am going to be an asset on this project and here is why…” instead of wasting their time (and the company’s resources) because they were afraid to set boundaries.